 Exercises and feedback are key in skill learning.
 You can’t skip it!
 Of course, that means grading thousands of exercise submissions per semester, even for a class of 50 or so students.
 Graders are cheap for most intro courses.
 Hire them, instead of faculty bearing the entire load.

-PGM relies on automation.
-The Skilling supports PGM.
+SCDM relies on automation.
+Skilling supports SCDM.
 It has authoring tools, a slick grading system, student progress reporting, and much else.
-You can use PGM without Skilling, but you'll need automation of some kind, if only to handle the feedback load.
-Remember, you can't skip feedback, if you want a pretty good course.
+You can use SCDM without Skilling, but you’ll need automation of some kind, if only to handle the feedback load.
+Remember, you can’t skip feedback, if you want a good course.

-I've been using Skilling and its precursors (CoreDogs and CyberCourse) for more than a dozen years.
+I’ve been using Skilling and its precursors (CoreDogs and CyberCourse) for a decade.
 However, Skilling itself is only about a year old.
 Skilling is used in production, that is, in live credit-bearing, revenue-generating courses.
-It's still being worked on, though, and features are still being added.
+It’s still being worked on, though, and features are still being added.
 If you have ideas, even half-baked ones, please share.